AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

    |imageControllerEnterEmail|

- 3.4.
+ 9.4.
 Next, you will be prompted to change the admin password.

    |imageControllerChangePassword|

- 3.5.
+ 9.5.
 Click `Skip` in the next page, unless the Controller instance VPC has an HTTP or HTTPS proxy configured for Internet access.

    |imageproxy-config|

- 3.6.
-Finally, the Controller will upgrade itself to the latest software version after you click on `Run`.
+ 9.6.
+Finally, the Controller will upgrade itself to the latest software version.
+Enter 3.3 and click run, as shown below.
 Wait for a few minutes for the process to finish.

    |imageControllerUpgrade-china|